 Inherent to this self-commitment (no one can do this for us, by the way) is the release of every excuse.
 We can have needs.
 We can make mistakes and choose to redirect.
 We can tune into the physical and emotional stress that build up in the face of circumstances we don’t get to choose.
 But we cannot have excuses and simultaneously live this kind of self-commitment.

-The blueprint model of the Primal Blueprint leaves room for this.
+The loose model of the Primal Blueprint leaves room for this.
 In fact, I think it requires it to some degree.
 I’ve always said the Primal Blueprint lays out principles but leaves the particular execution and variation to each individual.
 What is heaven for one person is hell for another, yet we can all live a good Primal life.
 Whether we’d file it under play or healthy indulgence or self-development or personal exploration, I’d say self-care is another dimension of the “optional” not really being optional.

 For some, it means puttering around, hiding out in the garage working on a hobby.
-For others, it means taking a personal retreat away from everyone and everything or practicing a simple ritual before bed even if it’s just filing our nails and reading for ten minutes.
+For others, it means taking a personal retreat away from everyone and everything or practicing a simple ritual before bed (even if it’s just filing our nails and reading for ten minutes).
 Maybe it’s meditating or running.
 Maybe it’s a raucous night out.
 It could mean five minutes of total quiet in a dark room or the enjoyment of human touch during a massage or a hug.
 It could mean finding ways to laugh every day or working in a long hot shower at night.
-Sometimes it’s just leaving the office for that fifteen minute break to go put your face toward the sun or to sit in your car—the closest thing to truly private space some of us have for the majority of our days.
-Maybe it’s a half-day off on a rainy day, a good book or a certain meal or a hot rice sock around our neck while we lay on the couch after a long day.
+Sometimes it’s just leaving the office for that fifteen-minute break to go put your face toward the sun or to sit in your car—the closest thing to truly private space some of us have for the majority of our days.
+Maybe it’s a few hours off on a rainy day, a good book or a certain meal or a hot rice sock around our necks while we lay on the couch after a long day.
 It’s flowers on our nightstand or favorite music in the morning.
-It’s walking the dog or sharing an hour with a good friend—sometimes talking, sometimes working on a project and other times just being in the same room watching a game.
+It’s walking the dog or sharing an hour with a good friend—sometimes talking, sometimes working on a project, and other times just being in the same room watching a game.
 In the midst of a work day, maybe it’s taking five minutes to decompress from a meeting, choosing to not absorb the stress of the people around you—or to release it if you already have.
-It’s not always about what you do but choosing to do it differently.

 Over time we all develop our own bag of tricks, and the list becomes very personal.
 The choices not only fit ourselves but our stages in life and current circumstances.
 Someone going through a crisis might fill this well very differently than he/she would’ve just a few months earlier.

-With the holiday season underway, maybe it’s as good a time as any to think about what self-attunement in action means to us individually.
+Maybe it’s as good a time as any to think about what self-attunement in action means to us individually.
 What do we need space for in our lives today to feel vital and rested?
 Let me know your thoughts on this.